h2oai/h2o-llmstudio/README.md

 - use a **graphic user interface (GUI)** specially designed for large language models.
 - finetune any LLM using a large variety of hyperparameters.
 - use recent finetuning techniques such as [Low-Rank Adaptation (LoRA)](https://arxiv.org/abs/2106.09685) and 8-bit model training with a low memory footprint.
+- use Reinforcement Learning (RL) to finetune your model (experimental)
 - use advanced evaluation metrics to judge generated answers by the model.
 - track and compare your model performance visually.
 In addition, [Neptune](https://neptune.ai/) integration can be used.
 - chat with your model and get instant feedback on your model performance.